Azhrella/Tugas-SPO/README.md

-Assignment folder of SPO's Class by Azhrella Naradiyanti (5009211009)
+Assignment folder of PSO's Class by Azhrella Naradiyanti (5009211009)